Kaede was aghast as she trekked into the wasteland north of town.

 Sylviane puzzled.
 "And that is?"

-Kaede lifted the giant parchment and tapped it.
+Kaede lifted the giant parchment and tapped it with a broad grin.

 "A legal framework to amend this -- because even aside from further changes that you will want to make, there is no law that does not adapt to the changing cultural attitudes across lifetimes."